wesbaker/wesbaker.github.io/_posts/2018-10-24-sky-ov-crimson-flame.md

 ### The Wrook’s Hut

 > From where the Wrook originally hailed or what exactly he is none with any certainty can say.
-Many surmise he is an exiled demon trapped within the forest’s perimeter.
+Many surmise he is an exiled demon trapped within the forests perimeter.
 Others say he was once a hermit and turned vile by the sickness of the forest.
 In any case, this demonic creature with mid- night black skin and two golden orbs for eyes claims the entirety of Eastern Forest as his domain.

-You may never run into the Wrook in The Eastern Forest, but if you did, there’s a chance one of your characters has lost it’s soul.
+You may never run into the Wrook in The Eastern Forest, but if you did, there’s a chance one of your characters has lost its soul.
 You can get that soul back if you manage to get past the near infinite number of crows outside of his hut.

 This is a small site, just the hut’s two rooms and the area surrounding it, but this place has some treasure, in fact it probably has some of the best treasure in the woods as the Wrook demands treasure from “trespassers” of his forest.
 And if they don’t pay up, he’ll take their soul and lay them as Soul Eggs—2 foot tall, 3 foot wide with a dark transparent shell, weighing up to 150 pounds.
 If one of your characters lost their soul earlier, you’ll find it here.